return42/sphkerneldoc/linux_src_doc/include/drm/drm_modeset_helper_vtables_h.rst

     This function is also allowed to inspect any other object's state and can add more state objects to the atomic commit if needed.
-Care must be taken though to ensure that state check\ :c:type:`struct compute <compute>` functions for these added states are all called, and derived state in other objects all updated.
+Care must be taken though to ensure that state check&compute functions for these added states are all called, and derived state in other objects all updated.
 Again the recommendation is to just call check helpers until a maximal configuration is reached.